 Most employees are able to benefit from self-service.
 “There are a handful of folks who struggle with self-service.
 It is largely because they are in a certain age range or lacking tech savvy.
-A good 90% of staff understands how to use MITC and use self-service,” according to Stephanie Stringer with Community Living Connections.
+A good 90% of staff understands how to use MITC and use self-service,” according to Stephanie Stringer with CLC.

 Developmental Services also gives employees access to self-service.
 “Employees use self-service, and the employees that I’ve talked to like having the access to it.
-Since we’ve started doing scheduling on the web as well, they can see schedules.
-We have an issue with PTO on our midnight shift, because it’s hard to know which day they really want off.
-We haven’t enabled PTO requests online for this reason.
-We have 10 people we support who work for us and they use client timesheets.”
+Since we’ve started doing scheduling on the web as well, they can see schedules.”
+Additionally, the agency has 10 clients working for it, and they use client timesheets.

 Gateway Services has experienced reductions in overtime since implementing a time & attendance and scheduling solution from MITC.
 Mandi Johnson, CFO shared that, “Three years ago, overall overtime was 23%.
 Now it’s down to 5.77%.
 In the CILA program it is now 11.23%, down from 36% due to using scheduling and early overtime reports.
 At first, I ran reports and would give mangers notes about which employees were in danger of going over.
 They would look at schedules and adjust them as necessary to prevent overtime.
 Now, managers are on the web checking daily reports themselves.”

-Scheduling can assist in reducing overtime, however the nationwide staffing shortage has made many agencies reconsider their ability to focus on overtime reductions.
+Scheduling can definitely help agencies reduce overtime.
+However, the nationwide staffing shortage has made many agencies reconsider their ability to focus on overtime reductions.